pylipp/sdd/README.md

     sdd list --available

+`sdd` is verbose.
+Any program output during management is forwarded to the terminal, and to respective `stdout`/`stderr` log files in `/tmp`.

 ### Experimental features

 Install an app provided by a Python package of same name available on PyPI with